rl-institut/tracbev/README.rst

 Running TracBEV
 ---------------

-After adding the data directory in your local clone, simply run `main.py`.
+After adding the data directory in your local clone, simply run the module `tracbev`.

-As default, this run uses the `tracbev_config.cfg` in the `scenarios` directory. `main.py` takes a file name as an optional parameter, which allows the use of new config files.
+As default, this run uses the `tracbev_config.cfg` in the `scenarios` directory.
+The module takes a file name as an optional parameter, which allows the use of new config files.

 License
 -------